ryanpizzuto/target.en/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md

 ## A4T Activities reports include a row with a large number of "unspecified" events. {#added_unspecified_events}

-There will always be an unspecified events row shown, depending on the metric you use to display the data.
+There might be an "unspecified" events row shown in your report, depending on the metric you use to display your data with.

+Typically, this row displays if you choose a common metric in the report that is not Target-specific (for example, Page Views, Visits, Unique Visitors, etc).
+In this case, the “Unspecified” row will include all the Page Views, Visits, and Unique Visitors that are not associated to Target activities.
+That row won’t have any Target-associated information (e.g. no visitors, visits, or impressions).
+For more information, see [“Unspecified,” “None,” “Other,” and “Unknown” in reporting](https://experienceleague.adobe.com/docs/analytics/technotes/unspecified.html?lang=en) in the *Analytics tech notes*.

-If you use a Target-only metric, that "unspecified" row will not be displayed.
+If you choose a Target-specific metric in the report, that “Unspecified” row will not be displayed.
-If you use a more common metric, that row will appear again in the report.

-That "unspecified" line item won't have any Target-associated information (e.g. no visitors/visits/impressions).
-The only way to avoid having it in the report is to set Target on absolutely every request sent from that page, which makes no sense.
+The only way to avoid having it in the report altogether is to set a Target call on every request sent from that page, which is not common or necessary.

 ## My Analytics data shows an inflated visit or visitor count since starting A4T. {#section_4BE374E573D44FB7918611699B74F58E}